Plato

 Plato (left) with Aristotle (right): The School of Athens, Raphael

-The Pythagorean teachings demonstrated nonetheless that a perfect circle or triangle can only be accessed via using reason, a process of thinking and logical reasoning divorced from just necessarily observing the world with the senses.
-This led Plato to believe there must be similarly perfect Ideas for concepts such as Beauty, Justice and Fairness, of which humans in their limited world can only grasp imperfectly and intermittently in acts and reactions, description, perception and sensual data, skill, knowledge and application and so on.
-Any such application of the Idea in our realm is called “participation”.
+The Pythagorean teachings demonstrated, nonetheless, that a perfect circle or triangle can only be accessed through reason—a process of thinking and logical reflection divorced from merely observing the world through the senses.
+This led Plato to believe there must be similarly perfect Ideas for concepts such as Beauty, Justice, and Fairness, of which humans, in their limited world, can only grasp imperfectly and intermittently—in acts and reactions, description, perception and sensual data, skill, knowledge, application, and so on.
+Any such application of the Idea in our realm is called “participation.”

-The Ideas Theory was not purely about the properties of objects and abstraction, however.
-Beholding a mass of imperfection, underdevelopment and deviation from what he surmised once was, Plato looked at humanity carefully.
-He used this to illustrate a point about the limited level of Being in comparison to the Gods, who are, in a sense, the perfected Form of humanity residing in or close to the eternal Aether.
+The Theory of Ideas was not purely about the properties of objects and abstraction, however.
+Beholding a mass of imperfection, underdevelopment, and deviation from what he believed once was, Plato looked carefully at humanity.
+He used this to illustrate a point about the limited level of Being in comparison to the Gods, who are, in a sense, the perfected Form of humanity residing in or near the eternal Aether.

 Why was this a point worth making indirectly?
-The idea bridged the gap between the increasingly impersonal, abstract idea of the perfect Monad created by the philosophers of Miletus and the vulgar understanding of the Gods by the masses of Antiquity who often conceived of the Gods as having entirely human dispositions.
+The idea bridged the gap between the increasingly impersonal, abstract concept of the perfect Monad created by the philosophers of Miletus, and the vulgar understanding of the Gods held by the masses of Antiquity—who often conceived of the Gods as having entirely human dispositions.
 He refers to this in the Eta Virtue of Astarte:

 Plato then, when asked, pointed at the Heavens and said: “The supernal realms are filled and rife with the Beauty of the Great God.
 In there, nothing is disharmonious, nothing is not measured, nothing is disproportionate.”